nakutakaa/phase-1-tasklister-mini-project/README.md

 ```html
 <form id="create-task-form" action="#" method="POST"></form>
 ```
+type="submit" value="Create New Task"
 Because HTML forms were designed to be handled by backend programming languages such as PHP, the `action` attribute would normally contain a path to the backend code that processes the data captured from the user.
 Because we will be handling the form using JavaScript, we don't need to provide a path.
-By convention, we set that attribute to `"#"`.
+By cotype="submit" value="Create New Task"nvention, we set that attribute to `"#"`.

 The `method` attribute specifies the _type_ of action we're executing when the